 Understanding and explanation must fulfill two necessary conditions (see Rakover, 2018, in preparation).
 The first condition is that understanding of some content is impossible unless that content is represented (or was represented) in the consciousness of the person, i.e., consciousness is a necessary condition for understanding.
 (Consciousness is not a sufficient condition because many other conditions must be fulfilled for understanding to occur, such as normal functioning of the brain.)
 The consciousness condition is of great importance because it makes it possible to distinguish between an explanation and the understanding of an explanation.
 To illustrate this, let us look at the following example.

 Imagine Robbie the robot, the perfect teacher, who can teach classical physics to every student with infinite patience.
-It turns out that even Robbie's slowest student eventually understands classical physics and as a result of learning from this perfect teacher, is capable of solving most physics’ problems with a high score.
+It turns out that even Robbie's slowest student eventually understands classical physics and as a result of learning from this perfect teacher, is capable of solving most physics problems with a high score.
 Should we assume that Robbie the perfect teacher understands his explanation as well as the worst of his students?
-My answer to that question is no because a robot does not understand either the questions nor the answers that it provided its students.
-(In Rakover, 2018, I review the claim that even a sophisticated and complex robot has not developed anything similar to human consciousness.)
+My answer to that question is no; a robot understands neither the questions nor the answers that it provides its students.
+(In Rakover, 2018, I review the claim that even the most sophisticated and complex robot has not developed anything similar to human consciousness.)

 The second condition for understanding an explanation is that understanding of content occurs when questions are asked about the content discussed and answers are provided that accord with the relevant knowledge of the content and the explanation procedures.
 For example, the answer to the above question about free-falling bodies accorded with the accepted knowledge of the period and followed the relevant explanation procedure, i.e., Hempel’s N-D model (Hempel, 1965, 1966).